PhlipArima.com

 up the stairs to the street and

-there will be air and not so many people
+there will be air, not so many people

-in so close a space and no more one of four
+in so close a space, no more one of four

 screeching through the tunnel